 Pancho Guedes and Tropical Modern Architecture

-I walked around Maputo’s crafts fair Feira de Artesanato, Flôres e Gastronomia (FEIMA), and then headed to an area known for tropical modern architecture.
+I walked around Maputo’s crafts fair Feira de Artesanato, Flôres e Gastronomia (FEIMA), and then headed to an area known for its tropical modern architecture.
 Pancho Guedes was among Portuguese artists, architects, and intellectuals stifled by dictator Salazar during the 1920s.
-He left Lisbon and emigrated to Maputo where the atmosphere was more liberal.
+He left Lisbon and emigrated to Maputo where the atmosphere was more creative and liberal.

 Tropical modern architecture was popular in Mozambique and Angola during the 1950s and 60s.
 In those days, there was no air conditioning, so houses were built to “adapt” to hot tropical conditions by using ledges, galleries, and pierced concrete screens”.
 Elements of the style that “cool” include shaded stairways, covered walkways, and perforated walls.